 Compliance Function employees are active members of the Association of Compliance Officers of Ireland.
-The employees of the function are active participants in industry forums and continually monitor changing regulations, business and customer expectations and requirements.
+In addition, the function is an active player in industry forums and is continually engaged in anticipating and understanding changing regulations, business and customer expectations and requirements.